BaPSF/bapsflib/docs/howtos/openfile.rst

 :py:class:`~bapsflib.lapdhdf.files.File` acts as a wrapper around :py:class:`h5py.File`.  :py:class:`~bapsflib.lapdhdf.files.File` adds
-methods and attributes specifically for manipulating data from the Large Plasma Device (LaPD), as well as, opening the HDF5 file in 'read-only' by default.
+methods and attributes specifically for manipulating data from the Large Plasma Device (LaPD), as well as, opening the HDF5 file as 'read-only' by default.

 To open a LaPD generated HDF5 file